Commercial Lease Audit Procedures: How Tenant Audits Work and How Landlords Prepare

 Large year-over-year CAM increases.
 When a tenant receives a reconciliation statement showing a 20%+ increase from the prior year, audit activity increases significantly.
 Tenants assume something is wrong, and professional audit firms offer their services on contingency.

 Lease renewal negotiations.
-Tenants renegotiating leases sometimes initiate audits as leverage, using potential findings as negotiating chips.
+Tenants renegotiating leases sometimes initiate audits as negotiating pressure, using potential findings as negotiating chips.

 CAM audit firms cold-calling.
 Specialist CAM audit firms that work on contingency actively solicit tenants in certain markets, offering free initial assessments.
 The contingency model means tenants have little to lose by agreeing.